stevencox/midori/README.md

 ## Next
   * This work lacks user input.
 Who the language is for and what they need will steer its functionality.
   * I'm persuaded Lark is a good direction for Python parsing.
   * This is a prototype.
 Error handling is light.
-Significant automated tests needed.
+Much more granular testing is needed.
   * A world of expressive power to control complex simulations is unexplored.